aragon/osx-plugin-template-hardhat/USAGE_GUIDE.md

 ## Handlers

 Events handler functions are associated with the events in the `subgraph.yaml` file and defined in the `src` folder.

+The `src` folder contains a `plugin` and `osx` subfolder.
+In `plugin.ts` inside the `plugin` folder, you can add plugin-related event handlers.
+In `pluginSetupProcessor.ts` inside the `osx` folder, you can add plugin-setup-processor-related event handlers that your plugin might require.

 For the `MyPlugin` example, two handlers are already provided:

 - `handleInstallationPrepared`: Handles the `InstallationPrepared` event.
 This event is emitted when the installation is prepared.
 This event contains the `installationId` and the handler will create a new `PluginEntity` entity with the `installationId` as the id.
 - `handleNumberStored`: Handles the `NumberStored` event.
 And stores the number in the `pluginEntity` entity in the `number` property.

+## Testing

+This template uses `matchstick-as` framework for unit testing.
+Similar to the `src` folder, the `test` folder contains a `plugin` and `osx` subfolder where the tests for the event handlers from the previous section are written.

+In `plugin.ts` inside the ``plugin` folder, you can test the plugin-related event handlers.
+In `pluginSetupProcessor.ts` inside the `osx` folder, you can test plugin-setup-processor-related event handlers that your plugin might require.